Back to Blog

 S&P 500 Evolution

-Animation 5: Historical S&P 500 price evolution (normalized, base=100) with synchronized 20-day rolling volatility.
-Key events annotated: COVID crash bottom (March 2020), 2022 bear market onset, 2023 rally.
-Notice volatility clustering, spikes during crises, mean-reversion during calm periods.
+Animation 5: Historical S&P 500 price evolution, normalized to base 100, with synchronized 20-day rolling volatility.
+Key events are annotated: COVID crash bottom in March 2020, 2022 bear market onset, and the 2023 rally.
+Volatility clusters during crises and mean-reverts during calmer periods.

 4.2 Historical Context

-Figure 6: S&P 500 empirical data (2020-2024).
-Top: Price evolution showing COVID crash, recovery, and subsequent regimes.
-Bottom left: Return distribution with fitted normal, note slight excess kurtosis (fat tails).
-Bottom right: Rolling 20-day volatility revealing regime changes and clustering.
+Figure 3: S&P 500 empirical data (2020-2024).
+Top: price evolution showing the COVID crash, recovery, and later regimes.
+Bottom left: return distribution with a fitted normal, including slight excess kurtosis.
+Bottom right: rolling 20-day volatility showing regime changes and clustering.

 5.1 Portfolio Loss Function